The shift-and-invert Arnoldi method for singular matrix pencils: Numerical examples

 The equation of motion of a damped linear dynamic system can be expressed as

 where $M,C,K\in\mathbb{R}^{n\times n}$ are inertia, damping, and stiffness matrices, respectively.
 Let ${\bf q}(t)=e^{\omega t}{\bf x}$, it can be transformed into a quadratic eigenvalue problem

 where $\omega$ and ${\bf x}$ are eigenvalue and eigenvector, respectively.
 The example is a finite element model of a simple truss structure.
-The model, shown in Fig. \ref{figure1}, consists of 15 elements, 8 nodes, and 13 degrees of freedom (DOFs) \cite{wang2023}.
+The model, shown in Figure~\ref{figure1}, consists of 40 elements, 18 nodes, and 33 degrees of freedom (DOFs) \cite{wang2023}.
 The elements are made of steel with mass density of $8000\,\mathrm{kg/m^3}$, Young's modulus of $200\,\mathrm{GPa}$, and cross section area of $20\,\mathrm{cm^2}$.
 A nominal finite element model $(M,C,K)$ can be constructed, where $C=a_0M+a_1K$ is the Rayleigh damping matrix with $0.5\%$ damping ratio \cite{Shadan2015}.
-In addition, $10\%$ loss of stiffness is applied to imitate the degradation of the materials for the 6th, 7th, and 10th elements in Figure~\ref{elements1}.
-Consequently, another finite element model $(M,C^*,K^*)$ is constructed, where $C^*=a_0^*M+a_1^*K^*$.
+In addition, $10\%$ loss of stiffness is applied to imitate the degradation of the materials for the 3rd, 5th, and 7th elements in Figure~\ref{elements1}.
+Consequently, another finite element model $(M,C^*,K^*)$ is constructed based on the degraded materials, where $C^*=a_0^*M+a_1^*K^*$.

 The updating of the model to measured eigenvalues leads to a multiparameter eigenvalue problem \cite{COTTIN2001}, which can be transformed into a singular generalized eigenvalue problem \cite{atkinson1972}.
-We now update the stiffness of the 6th, 7th, and 10th elements in the nominal finite element model $(M,C,K)$ using three eigenvalues measured in the experimental model $(M,C^*,K^*)$.
-First, the LU factorization is applied using the nominal stiffness of 6th, 7th, and 10th elements as shifts.
-It is worth remarking that the matrix pencil here is very sparse, with density of 5\%.
-Therefore, the Algorithm \ref{alg:LU-2} is suitable.
-Ten iterations of the shift-and-invert Arnoldi method with randomly chosen starting vector and $P$ innerproduct as explained before are applied to the original and transposed pencils.
-Afterwards we performed an implicit restart and a projection for the two-sided Arnoldi method.
-The results are summarized as follows.
+We update the stiffness of the 3rd, 5th, and 7th elements in the nominal finite element model $(M,C,K)$ using three eigenvalues measured in the experimental model $(M,C^*,K^*)$.

-The numerical results are shown in Table \ref{result1}.
-Note that the last row is exactly the wanted degraded stiffness.
-Moreover, the norms of last $n-k$ entries of eigenvectors associated with `true' eigenvalues are of order $10^{-9}$, while those correspond to spurious eigenvalues are of order $1$.
-Therefore, we can easily distinguish the true eigenvalue from the spurious ones.
+We noticed that the rank of $B$ is six, so, there are at most six finite eigenvalues for the singular pencil, and only six finite eigenvalues for the regularized pencils.
+Therefore, six iterations of Arnoldi are sufficient to obtain all eigenvalues, provided the starting vector lies in the invariant subspace.
+This is achieved by choosing the starting vector as $((A-\sigma B^{-1}B)^2 \widetilde{v}$ with $\widetilde{v}$ randomly chosen.

+First, we ran a smaller problem with 13 DOFS instead of 33, which leads to a pencil of order $n=2197$ and nrank $k=72$.
+We choose shift $\sigma=200$ and found the eigenvalues with residual norms of the regularized and original pencils of the order $10^{-15}$ for all methods using \eqref{eq:AGEP}, and \eqref{eq:PGEP}.
+Note that without implicit restarts with zero shifts, even for \eqref{eq:PGEP}, the residual was only of the order $10^{-12}$.